joseeden/joeden/docs/018-Observability/020-Elastic-Stack/015-Concurrency.md

 }
 ```

-If we try to re-run the same `XPUT` request, we'll be faced with an error.
+If we attempt to rerun the same `XPUT` request, an error will occur.

 ```json
 {